Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 St. Anne's Church

-St. Anne’s church was another building that I only viewed from the outside.
-Construction of the original St. Anne’s Church began in 1454.
-The church was resigned many times, and parts of the current structure date back to 1788.
+St. Anne’s Church was another building that I only viewed from the outside.
+Construction of the original church began in 1454.
+The church was redesigned many times, and parts of the current structure date back to 1788.
 Like many buildings in Warsaw, St. Anne’s Church was heavily damaged during World War II.

 St. Anne's Church - Warsaw, Poland